 Value the work and dignity of every person, pursue the truth and engage with ethical and equal treatment of others.
-Members will not make malicious or intentionally false statements.
+Members and certification recipients will not make malicious or intentionally false statements.

 Engage in meaningful conversations and respect the contributions of other individuals and organizations.
-Members will respect each other, even those with differing ideas and views.
+Members and certification recipients will respect each other, even those with differing ideas and views.

 Share information to support employment and the physical, emotional, intellectual and social development of children.
 Information shared will be based on research and supported by leading organizations including the American Academy of Pediatrics and other reputable organizations.